Beef Liver

 beef liver.

-Livers often get a bad rap for being too intense and metallic.
-But they taste fantastic when cooked with love, care, and complementary flavors.
+Organ meat often gets a bad rap for being too intense and metallic.
+But it tastes fantastic when cooked with the right combination of flavors.

 • Mild flavors.
 Some beef liver recipes can be a little bit bland, but this recipe is delicious, subtle, and mildly earthy.

 • It is super healthy.
-Owing to its nutrient-dense and low-calorie nature, beef liver is considered a superfood.
-It is rich in iron, vitamins A and B complex, and proteins, making it an extremely healthy addition to your diet.
+Owing to its nutrient-dense and low-calorie nature, beef liver is packed with health benefits.
+It is rich in iron, minerals, copper, vitamin A and B vitamins, making it an extremely healthy addition to your diet (source).

 cow liver.

-• Beef liver.
-I have used freshly sliced beef liver for this recipe, but you can also use frozen beef.
-Thaw the meat entirely before soaking it in buttermilk if using frozen beef.
+• Grass-fed beef liver.
+I have used fresh slices of beef liver, but you can also use frozen liver.
+Thaw the meat entirely before soaking it in buttermilk if needed.
+I prefer to get my livers from butcher shops, but most grocery stores stock them, too.

 • Olive oil.
 I like using olive oil for pan frying, but you can use any neutral oil for this recipe.